treeverse/lakeFS/design/hook-execution.md

 (from https://github.com/treeverse/lakeFS/issues/2231)

-Currently, lakeFS supports only WebHooks.
-While easy to understand, they are not always easy in terms of operations:
+Currently, lakeFS supports web and airflow hooks.
+While they are very easy to understand, they are not always easy in terms of operations:

  - They require a server to be deployed and provide an uptime SLA
  - They require setting up network communication between said server and lakeFS